s-dimaio/com.dimapp.geminiai/README.md

 ### For Development
 1. Clone this repository
 2. Install dependencies: `npm install`
-3. Use the Homey CLI to run: `homey app run`
+3. Use the Homey CLI to run: `homey app run --r`

 ## Getting Your Google Gemini API Key